schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 #### [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) - Raw read quality assessment

-Make sure to make the script executable so you can run it on the command line:
+After downloading make sure to make the script executable so you can run it on the command line:
 ```
 $ chmod +x fastqc
 $ ./fastqc /path/to/reads.fq